Updated on December 8th, 2020

-That doesn’t include costs of harvesting honey which will also depend on some options you select.
-If you grow your apiary, you’ll continue to incur some high costs as bees and hive bodies aren’t cheap.
+That doesn’t include costs of honey harvesting equipment you may eventually purchase.
+Also, if you grow your apiary, you’ll continue to incur some additional costs.

-We recommend startup cost numbers designed to make your beginning beekeeping experience as simple as possible.
-However, you don’t have to buy pre-assembled, pre-painted hive bodies.
+We recommend startup costs designed to make your beginning beekeeping experience as simple as possible.

 Here are some suggestions for lowering costs.